 One notable insight that the women’s pull up strength standards reveal is that beginners of all ages will struggle to do a single pull up.
 However, women of most ages can do 15-25 pull ups with sufficiently intense and consistent training.

-Is the Average Pull Ups by Age Chart Accurate?
+Average Pull-Ups by Age Chart Accuracy

-The average pull ups by age chart is a good rough guideline that’s generally accurate.
+The average pull-ups by age chart is a good rough guideline that’s generally accurate.
 However, it won’t apply as accurately to people who weigh less than 140 lbs or much more than 200 lbs.

 People who are particularly heavy will have a harder time doing pull ups than the standard above, while lighter individuals should shoot higher.